MicrosoftDocs/power-pages-docs/power-pages-docs/admin/enhanced-data-model.md

 1. Configuring [list actions](../getting-started/add-list.md#choose-list-actions) on websites with the enhanced data model currently doesn't save the configuration.
 As a workaround, configure the list using the [Power Pages management app](../configure/list-configuration.md).

-1. You will need to assign contacts to web roles using from the **Portal Contact (Enhanced Form)**.
+1. You will need to assign contacts to web roles using the **Portal Contact (Enhanced Form)** on the contact record using the Power Pages management app.
 See [Configure web roles](../security/create-web-roles.md#from-the-contact-with-site-using-enhanced-data-model) for more information.

 ## See also